Skip to Main Content

 Overview

-Skills for Learning workshops are interactive group sessions that can help you improve your academic communication, statistical analysis, IT, referencing and study skills.
-Each workshop develops a specific area of your academic skills.
-You can expect a mixture of activities, peer learning and expert advice from Academic Skills Tutors.
-Come along, take part in the activities, share your ideas and develop your academic skills in the process.
+Skills for Learning On Demand Workshops are recorded sessions that can help you improve your academic communication, statistical analysis, IT, referencing and other academic skills.
+You can expect the recordings to contain a mixture of activities (which you can join at your own pace), as well as expert guidance from Academic Skills Tutors and Librarians.

 This workshop is suitable for third-year students and postgraduates who are looking to take their academic writing skills to the next level.
-The session will focus on striking a balance between complexity and clarity in your academic writing, looking in detail at the planning, drafting and editing stages of the writing process, as well as how to incorporate critical thinking into your work.
+The session focuses on striking a balance between complexity and clarity in your academic writing, looking in detail at the planning, drafting and editing stages of the writing process, as well as how to incorporate critical thinking into your work.

 Remember that one-to-one appointments are also available to help with particularly specific or complex queries.